1.0 LEAGUE OVERVIEW

 - Co-Commissioner Paul Wheatley

 The executive committee will be responsible for resolving all disputes that are not expressly covered by this constitution.
 If a committee member is involved in the dispute, that member will excuse themselves from the decision process.
 While all owners are encouraged to submit suggestions to the committee, the committee’s decision on all matters is final.
+The executive committee will also have access to independent arbitration from external fantasy football commissioners known to the commissioner.

 [1.2 Living Constitution]